The Indian Peaks Wilderness consists of 76,586 acres, which includes over 50 lakes, and 28 hiking trails that cover about 133 miles.

 one.
 In addition to that, there are other smaller creeks that you have to cross

 along the trail.
-As you see, there is lots of water along the way, so it’s best
+As you see, there is lots of water along the way, (the Indian Peaks Wilderness gets pretty good amounts of snow), so it’s best

 to wear hiking boots.
 The trail is pretty open, (except for the lower portion),